 Argonne National Laboratory near Chicago says corn ethanol delivers a very positive energy balance.
 Ethanol requires 24.3% more overall energy input than gasoline to produce, but consumes 32.9% less fossil energy and expends 69.5% less petroleum energy overall.
 Turning oil into gasoline and diesel fuel requires transporting crude oil to refineries that are often half way around the world (if the oil comes from the Mid-East to the U.S.), and requires a lot of energy to refine the oil into its various end products.
 And these calculations do not include the HUGE military costs of protecting overseas oil sources.

-Ethanol production has been rising, and dozens of new plants are springing up all across the U.S. The demand for ethanol has driven up corn prices.
-Corn that used to sell for $2 a bushel is now going for $5 to $6 a bushel.
-The jump in price has been good news for farmers but bad new for ethanol fuel producers because it makes the fuel even more expensive to produce.
-The jump in price is also driving up food prices.
-The worn now is that too much corn is being diverted away from food supplies for fuel usage.
+Ethanol production has been rising, and dozens of ethanol plants have been built across the corn belt states.
+The demand for ethanol has driven up corn prices.
+Corn that used to sell for $2 a bushel increased to $5 to $6 a bushel, but more recently has been around $3.40 a bushel (2018).
+Higher corn prices are good news for farmers but bad new for ethanol fuel producers because it makes ethanol more expensive to produce.

 As the technology for making ethanol out of non-food sources such as cellulose (cork stalks, wood fiber, even paper) improves, the energy balance favoring ethanol will be even better.
-But even with today's high crude oil prices, ethanol requires heavy government tax breaks to be economically competitive with gasoline.
 Making ethanol out of cellulose requires special enzymes that can break down the starchy fibers into fermentable sugars.
 But the enzymes are expensive.
 They used to cost about $5 a gallon and have come down to less than 20 cents a gallon.
 Analysts say if the price of enzymes can get down to ten cents a gallon, making ethanol from cellulose will be competitive with making it from corn or other food crops.